bojianbin/eventbase/README.md

 # eventbase
-a simple event-driven network framework for linux server
+a simple event-driven net framework for linux server